Leading Edge International Research Group

-More Comments: Most recent on top
+More Comments: Not everyone takes time to give feedback, but some do.
+Most recent on top

 "I just want to thank you for your informative site and your exceptional research acumen.
 I find the site an invaluable resource and would like you to know that your knowledge, time and dedication are greatly appreciated."
 7/20/16

 "Thank you for providing the Online Journal; it is of most benefit to me.
 In addition, the Matrix materials continue to push my incarnation to new levels of spiritual growth" 7/9/16

 "Actually, one of my few favorite places to visit and spend any length of time on the internet."